On Ternary Quotients of Cubic Hecke Algebras: Groups

 For $n \leq m$, the classical embeddings $B_n \into B_m$ induce morphisms $\varphi_{n,m} : \Gamma_n \to \Gamma_m$.
 The length function $B_n \onto \Z$ defined by $s_i \mapsto 1$ induces morphisms $l_n : \Gamma_n \onto C_3$ such that $l_m \circ \varphi_{n,m} = l_n$.
 In particular, the finite index subgroup $\Gamma_n^0 = \Ker l_n$ of $\Gamma_n$ is mapped to $\Gamma_{n+1}^0$ under $\varphi_{n,n+1}$.

 Recall from \cite{BIRMAN,KURPITA} that $\Ze(B_n)$ is infinite cyclic, and generated for $n \geq 3$ by

 We gather here a few additional results on these groups.
 For explicit computations in the finite groups $\Gamma_n$ for $n \leq 5$, we used the development version of the \CHEVIE\ package for \GAPt\ : in this package, the finite complex reflection groups $G_4,G_{25},G_{32}$ are represented as permutation groups on a set of `complex roots', which makes some computations easy to do.
+This development version can be found at \url{http://www.math.jussieu.fr/~jmichel/chevie/index.html}.